 How The Gut Microbiota Affects Our Health with Dr. Erica & Dr. Justin Sonnenburg

 Drs.
-Erica and Justin Sonnenburg both research the interaction between diet and the 100 trillion or so bacteria in the gut.
+Erica and Justin Sonnenburg both research the interaction between diet and the trillions of bacteria in the gut.

 Tim Ferriss on Biomarkers, Ketosis, Microbiome, and Lyme Disease

 Tim Ferriss, notorious self-experimenter, angel investor, startup advisor, NY Times bestselling author (3x), and much more.

 Jim Kean Talks Biomarkers, Building a Spectator Sport